When does reinforcement learning stand out in quantum control? A comparative study on state preparation: Methods

 \section{Methods}

-In this section, we give a brief description of our implementation of QL and deep QL in this work.
-The full algorithms for all four methods used in this work are given in Sec.
-I of Supplemental Material. ~\\~\\ \textbf{Q-learning.} For Q-learning, the key ingredients include a set of allowed states $\mathcal{S}$, a set of actions $\mathcal{A}$, and the reward $r$.
-A quantum state can be parametrized as
+In this section, we give a brief description of our implementation of TQL, DQL and PG in this work.
+The full algorithms for all methods used in this work are given in Supplementary Method 1.